What to expect at a FOOTMAD contra dance

 Energy and Enthusiasm!
 Wear cool, comfortable clothes -- usually a sports shirt and slacks for men, a skirt and blouse for women.

-To protect the wooden floor, we ask dancers to bring a separate pair of clean, soft-soled shoes.
+To protect the floor, we ask dancers to bring a separate pair of clean, soft-soled shoes.

 Adapted from material created by NEFFA - The New England Folk Festival Association